N3utr1n0/OnCampusTweaks/README.md

 ### Planned Features:
+- Add options menu
+- Consider converting to chrome extension
 - Option to convert gpa to 5.0 & 4.0 scale
 - Option to weight classes based off of names

+### Code Changes:
+- Consider replacing `indexOf(string) > -1` with `.includes(string)`
+- Remove code that hides other headers, or add option to enable it